 Finally, you have access to the heat sink and fan.
-Now it’s time to blow out the dust in your system.
+Now we can explain how to clean your PS4’s fan and remove dust deep in the system.

 Take your can of compressed air and insert the straw (if it has one) for more focused cleaning.
 Spray a few blasts of air away from your PS4 first, in case there’s any liquid in the tip.